streathamchess/streathamchess.github.io/index.md

 For more information, and to enter online, visit the [tournament website](http://congress.org.uk/congress/187/home).

 ### Club newsletters
-<p> Find out what's been happening at our club by downloading our most recent newsletters, just click on the links below:
+<p> Find out what's been happening at our club by downloading our most recent newsletters.
+Just click on the links below:
 <p>
 <a href="https://drive.google.com/file/d/1TStQOfHDLuJ-uTIPbAs8nIJCJiuDsdXI/view?usp=sharing">August 2022</a>.
 <p>